-Delivering change at scale will always be difficult, but better portfolio management can maximize the long-term value of change and reduce delivery risk.
-In part one of this two-part series on strategic portfolio management, we discuss what you need to prioritize.
+Delivering change at scale will always be difficult, but better portfolio management can maximise the long-term value of change and reduce delivery risk.
+In part one of this two-part series on strategic portfolio management, we discuss what you need to prioritise.

 What is portfolio management?

-Portfolio management is a powerful tool for senior leadership teams, enabling them to prioritize, coordinate and control interconnected change programmes to deliver in support of strategy.
-Done well, it can drive forward change in an integrated and transparent manner, ensuring effective use of scarce resources and minimizing risk.
+Portfolio management is a powerful tool for senior leadership teams, enabling them to prioritise, coordinate and control interconnected change programmes to deliver in support of strategy.
+Done well, it can drive forward change in an integrated and transparent manner, ensuring effective use of scarce resources and minimising risk.

-However, realizing the value of a portfolio management capability is difficult to get right.
+However, realising the value of a portfolio management capability is difficult to get right.

 We often see portfolio management functions lost in the detail as opposed to driving out clarity.
 Delivery stakeholders frequently avoid them, rather than seeking them out for advice.
 They can end up increasing the burden of process, not removing it.

 When done poorly, portfolio management can be counter-productive, all too easily adding complexity and cost and frustrating efforts to deliver change on the ground.

 A more strategic portfolio management capability focuses on senior leadership’s required outcomes, operates more smartly on the ground, and better enables change at scale.

 This requires re-prioritising 'what' the management function should focus on and just as importantly re-assessing 'how' this function should deliver.